Growing a child inside of you is no small feat.

 Our Prenatal contains 12 key vitamins and minerals during pregnancy, including:

-• Vitamin D3: To help the body absorb magnesium and calcium.
-It's particularly important during the second and third trimester to help your baby grow strong bones.
+- Vitamin D3: Particularly important during the second and third trimesters to help your baby grow strong bones.

-• Methylated folate: Used instead of folic acid, this vitamin is used to support healthy growth and neural tube development, assist with the development of your baby's nervous system.
+- Methylated folate: Used instead of folic acid, this vitamin is used to support healthy growth and neural tube development, and assist with the development of your baby's nervous system.

 What happens if you don't take prenatal vitamins?